Dursley and Midland Junction Railway: Proposals and opening

 The Midland Railway was supportive, as the line would be a feeder to it, and subscribed £4,000.
 A contract was soon let to Thomas and Davis for the construction.

 Construction did not take long, and the line was opened to goods traffic on 25 August 1856, soon followed by passenger opening on 18 September 1856.
 There was one intermediate station, at Cam, and the junction station on the main line was named Dursley Junction at first.

-The line had previously been made available for free use by passengers in connection with Gloucester Music Festival; the Festival took place from 9 to 12 September 1856, although it is not clear whether the travel was available on all the dates of the festival.
+The line had previously been made available for free use by passengers in connection with Gloucester Music Festival; the festival took place from 9 to 12 September 1856, although it is not clear whether the travel was available on all the dates of the festival.

 The Midland Railway placed advertisements in newspapers announcing the opening:

-"Midland Railway: Opening of the Dursley Branch.
-The public are informed that the above line of railway was opened for passenger traffic between Dursley and Dursley Junction on Wednesday 17th September...

-Five trains each way are shown in an appended timetable, of which four are "1 & 2 class" and the 5.5 pm from Dursley and 5.25 pm return are "1 2 & govt".
+Five trains each way are shown in an appended timetable, of which four are "1 & 2 class" and the 5.05 pm from Dursley and 5.25 pm return are "1 2 & govt".